Soumyaranjan-Pati/Blog-Test/README.md

 # Blog-Test

 Here I created a Blog_Test project, which is developed on PHP, Laravel 9.
 Here I developed this project related to my assigned task, Here I covered all points except recapcha.
 I already tried with local, but getting issue that's why i removed.
-Other than that all points covered like- mail send, DB tranjaction, relation, Event, Listener, Jobs & Queue etc.
+Other than that all points covered like- mail send, DB tranjaction, relation, Event, Listener, Jobs & Queue etc. Also runed on http://laravel-test.local/ vertual host

 #Project Setup:
 1. Create a DB named as "lara_blog_test"